MULTI-ON/cookbook/examples/README.md

 # Usage
 To use these examples, clone the repository, install any necessary dependencies, and run the examples.

+**Minimum supported version of langchain to run the langchain examples: v0.0.265**

 # Contributing
 Contributions to the examples are encouraged.
 Please follow the contribution guidelines.